How to create a strong LinkedIn profile for engineers and manufacturing specialists

 Use:

-• Delivered production firmware for STM32-based control system used in factory automation
+• Delivered production firmware for STM32-based control systems used in factory automation

-• Led hardware bring-up for new PCB revision
+• Led hardware bring-up for a new PCB revision

-• Reduced boot time by 30% through optimisation
+• Reduced boot time by 30% through optimization

 • Supported transition from prototype to volume manufacturing